Beck Bode LLC Boosts Stake in Intuitive Surgical, Inc. (NASDAQ:ISRG)

 Beck Bode LLC lifted its holdings in Intuitive Surgical, Inc. (NASDAQ:ISRG) by 7.2% in the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 5,732 shares of the medical equipment provider’s stock after purchasing an additional 385 shares during the quarter.
 Intuitive Surgical accounts for about 1.6% of Beck Bode LLC’s investment portfolio, making the stock its 28th biggest holding.
 Beck Bode LLC’s holdings in Intuitive Surgical were worth $5,698,000 as of its most recent SEC filing.

-Other institutional investors have also recently bought and sold shares of the company.
+Other hedge funds have also bought and sold shares of the company.
 IAM Advisory LLC purchased a new stake in Intuitive Surgical during the third quarter valued at $1,429,000.
 Worldquant Millennium Advisors LLC purchased a new stake in Intuitive Surgical during the second quarter valued at $40,551,000.
 Sawtooth Solutions LLC increased its position in Intuitive Surgical by 24.4% during the second quarter.
 Sawtooth Solutions LLC now owns 505 shares of the medical equipment provider’s stock valued at $464,000 after acquiring an additional 99 shares during the last quarter.
 Itau Unibanco Holding S.A. purchased a new stake in Intuitive Surgical during the second quarter valued at $42,000.
 Finally, Murphy Capital Management Inc. increased its position in Intuitive Surgical by 33.1% during the third quarter.
 Murphy Capital Management Inc. now owns 4,911 shares of the medical equipment provider’s stock valued at $4,882,000 after acquiring an additional 1,220 shares during the last quarter.
-Institutional investors own 27.96% of the company’s stock.
+Hedge funds and other institutional investors own 27.96% of the company’s stock.

 NASDAQ ISRG opened at $342.00 on Wednesday.
 The firm has a market cap of $122.18 billion, a price-to-earnings ratio of 73.49, a price-to-earnings-growth ratio of 7.38 and a beta of 1.09.
 The business has a 50-day moving average price of $354.93 and a 200-day moving average price of $333.25.
 Intuitive Surgical, Inc. has a twelve month low of $227.47 and a twelve month high of $369.69.

 A number of analysts recently commented on the company.
-Robert W. Baird upped their price objective on Intuitive Surgical from $350.00 to $370.00 and gave the company an “outperform” rating in a research report on Wednesday, October 20th.
-Zacks Investment Research upgraded Intuitive Surgical from a “hold” rating to a “buy” rating and set a $352.00 price objective for the company in a research report on Thursday, October 7th.
-Raymond James began coverage on Intuitive Surgical in a research report on Tuesday, September 28th.
-They issued a “buy” rating and a $383.33 price target for the company.
+Deutsche Bank Aktiengesellschaft upped their price objective on Intuitive Surgical from $306.00 to $323.00 and gave the company a “hold” rating in a research report on Wednesday, October 20th.
+UBS Group upped their price target on Intuitive Surgical from $323.00 to $352.00 and gave the stock a “neutral” rating in a research report on Wednesday, October 20th.
 Citigroup cut Intuitive Surgical from a “buy” rating to a “neutral” rating and set a $366.67 price target for the company. in a research report on Friday, October 1st.
-Finally, SVB Leerink upped their price target on Intuitive Surgical from $325.00 to $346.67 and gave the stock a “market perform” rating in a research report on Thursday, August 26th.
+Morgan Stanley upped their price target on Intuitive Surgical from $310.00 to $325.00 and gave the stock an “equal weight” rating in a research report on Thursday, October 21st.
+Finally, Zacks Investment Research upgraded Intuitive Surgical from a “hold” rating to a “buy” rating and set a $352.00 price target for the company in a research report on Thursday, October 7th.
 Nine analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
 According to data from MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus target price of $335.06.

 In related news, Director Mark J. Rubash sold 1,196 shares of the business’s stock in a transaction on Thursday, September 9th.
 The shares were sold at an average price of $1,083.16, for a total value of $1,295,459.36.
 Following the sale, the director now owns 5,047 shares in the company, valued at $5,466,708.52.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Alan J. Levy sold 7,500 shares of the business’s stock in a transaction on Friday, October 22nd.
-The stock was sold at an average price of $339.64, for a total transaction of $2,547,300.00.
+Also, Director Amal M. Johnson sold 7,500 shares of the business’s stock in a transaction on Wednesday, November 24th.
+The stock was sold at an average price of $333.73, for a total transaction of $2,502,975.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 44,174 shares of company stock worth $15,839,203 over the last ninety days.
-Insiders own 0.80% of the company’s stock.
+Insiders have sold a total of 44,174 shares of company stock valued at $15,839,203 over the last quarter.
+Corporate insiders own 0.80% of the company’s stock.

 About Intuitive Surgical